Otteri/torque-ripple-rl/q-learning/readme.md

 ![reward-history](images/reward-history.svg)

 ### Compensation policy
 System states can be defined using rotor angle, which allows compensation values to be given with respect to the electrical angle of the rotor.
-After training, only rotor angle must be known in order to succesfully compensate pulsations.
+After training, only the rotor angle must be known in order to succesfully produce compensating torque.
 ![reward-history](images/compensation-pattern.svg)

 ### Compensation performance